-If your site doesn’t load quickly for visitors, you’re missing out on sales.
+If your WooCommerce store doesn’t load quickly for visitors, you’re missing out on sales.
 In fact, your conversion rate can decrease by 7% for every second your site takes to load — that’s a lot of lost customers!

 Focusing on website speed is well worth the effort, but it doesn’t have to be time-consuming or difficult.
-Let’s take a look at a few ways you can optimize your WooCommerce store.
+Let’s take a look at a few ways you can speed up your store.

 Images are some of the “heaviest” website files, so they can have a major impact on site speed.
 The more you compress your images, the faster your pages will load.
 But, of course, you also don’t want to sacrifice quality.
 The key is proper image compression and optimization.
 Here are a few tips: